CSSS/csss-site/csss-site/src/about/README.md

   * `csss-sysadmin`
   * `csss-webmaster`
 ##### 1.3.4.2.1.
 Who goes in what mailist?
   * **main [`-current`] maillist**: the person currently holding a position goes in the main maillist.
-This is indicated in the graphics below with the bolding that is shown in the **maillist members** section of a main maillist
+This is indicated in [this graphics](https://docs.google.com/drawings/d/1JGaOE1mfq0vi1Q-kRy6EptTE-5IyHSIvFwbWS6Rr2Rc/edit?usp=sharing) with the bolding that is shown in the **maillist members** section of a main maillist
   * **secondary maillist**: the main maillist as well as the previous person to occupy that position [assuming the previous person was a different person].
-This is indicated in the graphics below with the bolding that is shown in the **maillist members** section of the secondary maillist
+This is indicated in that same graphics with the bolding that is shown in the **maillist members** section of the secondary maillist

 ##### 1.3.4.2.2.
 How to remove someone from an announcement maillist
 Some mailists are populated by the FAS Office, such maillists are: